 You will need to protect your counter top and any cabinets or trim that is in contact with the tile.
 Using painters tape, go around the area to be painted, being careful to seal the tape edges by going over them with a flat edge like a credit card.

 Step 4: Tack Cloth

 Immediately prior to painting, go over tile with tack cloth to remove any fine dust and debris.

 If mixing is called for, follow the directions on the container to mix paint correctly.
-The brand shown required a mixture of 4 parts base paint to 1 part activator and was only viable for six hours once mixed.
+The brand shown required a mixture of four parts base paint to one part activator and was only viable for six hours once mixed.